Coping with Grief and Loss

 - Give special attention to the child’s brothers and sisters, not only immediately following the death, but also in the months to come.
 They also are grieving and need support and understanding.

 Tissue donation is a very special gift, but is one about which you may have more questions about.
-Below are links to brief videos that help explain the tissue donation process:
+Below is a link that helps explain the tissue donation process and links to tissue banks in North America.